 Supporting families/staff during the COVID-19 health crisis

-During this challenging time, PATNC is offering online resources to discuss Virtual Home Visiting and updated guidance via OLIVER at the Model Implementation Workspace.
+Also, PAT National Center is offering online resources to discuss Virtual Home Visiting and updated guidance via OLIVER at the Model Implementation Workspace.
 Please see the PAT National website for more details.

 Please “see” families as you are able.
 Check-in with them via phone or virtual means even if you can’t conduct a visit.
 Now is a great time to remind them of the protective factors they have and will continue to build.

 We look forward to continuing to partner with you as we share this unique pandemic experience.
 We at the PA PAT State Office are here to help in any way we can.
 As you are looking out for so many people and responding to so many changes, remember that you need to take care of yourself: first your oxygen mask, then the others.
 That way you can stay available to them.

 In the News

 - TCCA to operate family center, continue service